 The campaign saw more than 2.2 million social media impressions, and advertising in London Kings Cross, Newcastle Railway Station and Leeds city centre is estimated to have been seen by four million people.

-Promotional campaigns planned for next year include a bid to highlight the Visit North Yorkshire brand to coincide the launch of its new website.
+Promotional campaigns planned for next year include a bid to highlight the Visit North Yorkshire brand to coincide with the launch of its new website.

 The campaign will be delivered by an award-winning agency, SomeOne, which has previously worked with clients such as the Natural History Museum in London and the Eden Project in Cornwall.